 Jul 19, 2017

+When you’re forced to use your home cooling system around the clock, air conditioning efficiency can suffer, causing your energy bills to go up.
 Is it possible to keep your house cool and your costs down?
 Yes — but it takes a little more strategy than simply throttling the air conditioning to freezer levels whenever you start to feel a little sweaty.
-Here are some summer air conditioning tips that can help keep you from blowing your retirement fund on your cooling needs.
+Here are some air conditioning tips that can help keep you from blowing your retirement fund on your cooling needs.

-Start with the machine.
+Start with Machine Maintenance

-Our 5-star technicians make these kind of home inspection calls on a regular basis, and it can save homeowners big money if we’re able to prevent future maintenance issues or solve small problems before you start using your system day after day.
+Our 5-star technicians make these kinds of the home inspection calls on a regular basis, and it can save homeowners big money if we’re able to prevent future maintenance issues or solve small problems before the stress of long, hard, daily use begins.

+There are some minor inspection tasks that you can control, too, such as cleaning the evaporator and condensing coils on your air conditioner and changing the filters.
 You should probably change your air conditioner filter once every three months — more often if you have pets or allergies.
 A clean, clear filter ensures clean air flows smoothly through your home.

-Close the doors and vents when you leave a room.
+Another thing that helps is to close the doors and vents when you leave a room.
 Keep blinds and curtains closed on hot days.
 This insulating step can, believe it or not, lower your indoor temperature by up to 20 degrees.
 Your AC unit won’t have to work as hard to maintain cool air.

 Does your house feel too dark with the curtains drawn?
 Switch to LED bulbs in your lamps and lighting fixtures.
-They’re energy efficient and run cooler than incandescent lights—again, saving you money, and saving wear and tear on your air conditioner.
+They’re energy-efficient and run cooler than incandescent lights—again, saving you money, and saving wear and tear on your air conditioner.